News

 SciArena Platform

 SciArena is a platform for evaluating AI models on specific tasks and is among the first to rank performance on scientific tasks using crowdsourced feedback.
-Rahul Shome, a robotics and AI researcher at the Australian National University in Canberra, describes SciArena as a positive step that encourages careful evaluation of LLM-assisted literature tasks.
+Rahul Shome, a robotics and AI researcher at the Australian National University in Canberra, described SciArena as a positive step that encourages careful evaluation of LLM-assisted literature tasks.

 To rank the LLMs, SciArena requested researchers to submit scientific questions and provided answers from two randomly selected models, which included references from Semantic Scholar, an AI research tool also from Ai2.
 Users then voted on whether one model provided the best answer, the models were comparable, or both performed poorly.
 The platform is publicly accessible, allowing users to ask research questions and vote on model performance.
 Only votes from verified users who agree to the terms are included in the frequently updated leaderboard.